 Instead, we can use successive floods with increasing TTLs.
-A node starts a flood with small TTL, and waits to see if the search is successful.
-If it is, then the node stops.
-Otherwise, the node increases the TTL and starts another flood.
+A node starts a flood with small TTL, If the search is not successful, the node increases the TTL and starts another flood.
 The process repeats until the object is found.
 We expect this method to perform particularly well when hot objects are replicated more widely than cold objects, which is likely the case in practice.
 This method is called "expanding ring."